jokeyrhyme/jokeyrhyme.github.com/_posts/2014-11-25-1-android-to-ios-process-and-initial-thoughts.md

 The Twitter, Facebook and Google+ apps are some of the earliest apps I'll install on any new device.
-The presence of these apps improves the login experience in a some apps, but most other apps lean on webviews for social authentication.
+The presence of these apps improves the login experience in some apps, but most other apps lean on webviews for social authentication.

 These organic, squishy sources play an increasing role in my awareness of world